-The main characteristics of a SCT Inst Recall and the answer to a SCT Inst Recall (DS-05 and DS-06 in section 4.5) are:
+The main characteristics of a Recall and the answer to a Recall (DS-05 and DS-06 in section 4.5) are:

-- The Originator Bank must send out the SCT Inst Recall within 10 Banking Business Days after the execution date of the initial SCT Inst Transaction; - The amount transferred back can differ from the Original Amount of the SCT Inst Transaction.
-The Beneficiary Bank may decide to charge a fee to the Originator Bank; - The SCT Inst Recall message is routed through the same path taken by the initial SCT Inst Transaction, with no alteration of the data contained in the initial SCT Inst Transaction; - A record of the relevant data relating to the initial SCT Inst Transaction, sufficient to provide an audit trail, is included; - Recall messages contain a reason code (attribute AT-48); - The Beneficiary Bank must provide the Originator Bank with an answer to the SCT Inst Recall within 15 Banking Business Days following the receipt of the SCT Inst Recall from the Originator Bank. - The Beneficiary Bank is in breach with the Rulebook if it has not responded to the SCT Inst Recall by the Originator Bank within this period of 15 Banking Business Days.
-If the Beneficiary Bank has received no response from the Beneficiary to this SCT Inst Recall within these 15 Banking Business Days, the Beneficiary Bank must send a negative answer with the reason "No response from the Beneficiary" to the Originator Bank; - In case the Beneficiary Bank can report a positive answer to a SCT Inst Recall, the Beneficiary Bank needs to use the message prescribed in [1].
-The Beneficiary Bank cannot transfer back the amount through a separate SCT Inst Transaction message. - Each party in the Interbank Space receiving the SCT Inst Recall from the Originator Bank or receiving the answer to the SCT Inst Recall from the Beneficiary Bank, has to send the concerned SCT Inst Recall and the answer to the SCT Inst Recall Immediately to the following party in the Interbank Space, the Beneficiary Bank or the Originator Bank.
+- The Originator Bank must send out the Recall within the period of 10 Banking Business Days following the execution date of the initial SEPA Credit Transfer Transaction subject to the Recall; - The amount transferred back can differ from the Original Amount of the SEPA Credit Transfer Transaction.
+The Beneficiary Bank may decide to charge a fee to the Originator Bank; - The Recall message is routed through the same path taken by the initial SEPA Credit Transfer Transaction, with no alteration of the data contained in the initial SEPA Credit Transfer Transaction; - A record of the relevant data relating to the initial SEPA Credit Transfer Transaction, sufficient to provide an audit trail, is included; - Recall messages contain a reason code (attribute AT-48, see below); If initiated before settlement, the Recall will lead to a cancellation, according to the CSM's own procedures agreed with its participants.
+If initiated after settlement, the Recall will be forwarded by the CSM; - The Beneficiary Bank must provide the Originator Bank with an answer to a Recall within 15 Banking Business Days following the receipt of the Recall from the Originator Bank. - The Beneficiary Bank is in breach with the Rulebook if it has not responded to the Recall by the Originator Bank within this period of 15 Banking Business Days.
+If the Beneficiary Bank has received no response from the Beneficiary to this Recall within these 15 Banking Business Days, the Beneficiary Bank must send a negative answer with the reason "No response from the Beneficiary" to the Originator Bank; - In case the Beneficiary Bank can report a positive answer to a Recall, the Beneficiary Bank needs to use the message prescribed in [1].
+The Beneficiary Bank cannot transfer back the amount through a separate SEPA Credit Transfer Transaction message.

 It is the decision of the Beneficiary Bank if it wants to charge a fee to the Originator Bank.
-This practice is only allowed for a positive response to a SCT Inst Recall.
+This practice is only allowed for a positive response to a Recall.
 For this purpose, a field is dedicated in the answer message.
+This practice is limited to Recalls only and has under no circumstances effect on the normal Return procedure as defined in the SCT Rulebook.